ross-sum/bliss_term/README.md

   moment it does not do that, rather it just displays plain text (with the mark-up/mark-down displayed as plain text).
 * Code linting and automated testing is required.
-* Cut, copy and paste needs some more work.
-Selection is not done well as it is the native selection supplied by the Gtk.Text_Buffer/Gtk.Text_View, which is not always obvious.
-Paste does not yet work properly when in command history mode (mostly a display issue).
+* Cut, copy and paste needs some more testing.
+* Mouse movements are yet to be implemented.
+Basic code is in place, but needs additions to complete the operaton and then needs testing.
 * The delete operation in the Process_Keys sub-procedure throws an error warning into the terminal that this terminal is called from.
 The error warning is harmless, but is ugly.
 There is another similar error that occurs